Nearly at the halfway point, top effort that.

 One way of Identifying and Breaking Negative Thought Patterns is to clearly record our thoughts and scrutinise them as objectively as we can.

 We want to put our thoughts on trial and look for evidence that shows if our thoughts are accurate.

 Follow the Facts.
 The following series of steps will allow you to identify and re-evaluate negative thought patterns.

 Step 1: Look for evidence that supports your thoughts

 Evidence for my thought

 Step 2: Look for evidence that does not support your thoughts

 Evidence against my thought

-Step 3: Look for possible examples of twisting in your thinking
+Step 3: Look for possible examples of error in your thinking

 Step 4: Identify a more accurate and helpful way of seeing the situation